Mounjaro is a type of medication you might need to take if you have type 2 diabetes.

 Is Mounjaro a medication for weight loss? Â

-Previously, in June 2024, an independent NICE committee recommended Mounjaro for use as a medication for weight loss on the NHS when someone has a BMI of at least 35kg/m2, and they have additional medical conditions that are related to obesity including type 2 diabetes and those who are at high risk of type 2 diabetes.Â
+NICE have recommended Mounjaro for use as a medication for weight loss on the NHS when someone has a BMI of at least 35kg/m2, and they have additional medical conditions that are related to obesity including type 2 diabetes and those who are at high risk of type 2 diabetes. Â

 Under the draft NICE guidelines, a lower BMI would apply to people for people from Black African, African-Caribbean, Asian, South Asian, Chinese, and Middle Eastern backgrounds, who have additional medical conditions that are related to obesity. Â